rwbl/B4R-Additional-Libraries/README.md

 <path to b4r additional libraries folder>\rGPRMC.xml
 <path to b4r additional libraries folder>\rGPRMC.b4xlib
 ```
+## Credits
+To the developers of the Open Source libraries used and to [Anywhere Software](http://www.b4x..com) for the B4X products.

 ## Licence
 GNU General Public License v3.0.